SAP/ui5-tooling/docs/updates/migrate-v3.md

 used.

 Note: The minify task is executed earlier, before the bundling process takes place.
-Existing 'beforeTask' and 'afterTask' configuration of custom tasks might need to be adapted to cater for this change.
+Any existing 'beforeTask' or 'afterTask' configuration of custom tasks might need to be adapted to cater for this change.

 Updated list of standard tasks: